Fever and constant coughing weakened the old lady.

 自分の弱点を克服することは難しいことではありません。

-The light from the moon is weak.
+The string is very weak.

 Tom is weak.